 (2) For each Eligible Entity with Firm Point-To-Point Transmission Service, the Eligible Entity’s Firm Point-To-Point Candidate LTCRs and/or ARRs for a specific source and sink is equal to the Reservation Capacity associated with that source and sink.

-(a) An Eligible Entity may select Firm Point-To-Point Candidate LTCRs, as described in Section 7.2 of this Attachment AE, for this specific source and sink up to the amount of its available Firm Point-To-Point Candidate LTCRs.
+(a) An Eligible Entity may select Firm Point-To-Point Candidate LTCRs, as described in Section 7.2 of this Attachment AE, for this specific source and sink up to the amount of its available Firm Point-To-Point Candidate LTCRs such that the total of such selections does not exceed the total Firm Point-To-Point Candidate LTCRs available for that Eligible Entity.

 (b) Firm Point-To-Point Candidate ARRs may be nominated by an Eligible Entity, as described in Section 7.3.1 of this Attachment AE, for this specific source and sink up to the amount of its Firm Point-To-Point Candidate ARRs subject to the total nomination cap described in Section 7.1.3 of this Attachment AE.